opentok/opentok-react-native/docs/index.md

 can publish or force mute, based on the roles assigned to the [client token](https://tokbox.com/developer/guides/create-token).

-* **Reporting issues** -- There is no way to programatically report that your app experienced an issue (to view with [Inspector](http://tokbox.com/developer/tools/Inspector) or to discuss with the Vonage API support team.)
+* **Reporting issues** -- There is no way to programmatically report that your app experienced an issue (to view with [Inspector](http://tokbox.com/developer/tools/Inspector) or to discuss with the Vonage API support team.)